 So how do we keep track of our old leads and rekindle our relationship with them?

-With the help of our lead nurturing tool, we keep them the in touch and get their attention constantly.
+With the help of our lead nurturing tool, we keep them in touch and get their attention constantly.
 By creating a scheme of actions in following up the prospects, we were able to reach out to them again.

 The period of time as to when to connect with them again varies.
 And only you can determine the best cycle to re-activate them for your company.
 For Callbox, we usually give 1 month to reach out after losing touch with your customers.
-Too much of marketing exposure through email, calling and social media to your customers may turn them off.
+Too much marketing exposure through email, calling, and social media to your customers may turn them off.
 Of course, we don’t want to flood their inbox with email which will make them decide to delete our email or block us permanently.

 Send “Win-Back” Email